MirelaI/flask_heroku_example/README.md

 ```bash
 heroku create
 ```
-Here is the output that I saw in my console, bear in mind you for sure will have different urls:
+Here is the output that I saw in my console, bear in mind, you for sure will have different URLs:

 ```bash
 heroku create